Peanut Butter and Jelly Sandwich

 History of the PB&J

-Historians who study the origins of food, have no written record of the peanut butter and jelly sandwich until after 1940's.
+Historians who study the origins of food, have no written record of the peanut butter and jelly sandwich until after the 1940's.
 Some say the origin, or probably more accurately, the popularization on a large scale, of this yummy sandwich was during WW2.
-The GI's were given rations of both peanut butter and jelly.
+The GIs were given rations of both peanut butter and jelly.

 The plain peanut butter sandwich became popular with the younger crowd when Wonder bread was invented in the late 1920s.
 Gustav Papendick invented the process for slicing and wrapping bread.